Ir al contenido

 We're Proud to Share Our Rich History

-In 1897, a young tailor from Brooklyn named Samuel Christenfeld decides to start designing luxury clothing with an “english riding flare” and called it "Tailoring by Christenfeld, in Brooklyn, NY”.
+In 1897, a young tailor from Brooklyn named Samuel Christenfeld decided to start designing luxury clothing with an “English riding flair” and called it "Tailoring by Christenfeld" in Brooklyn, NY.
 Nine years later, in 1906, he formed a partnership with Mel Halpern and officially changed the name to Halpern and Christenfeld.

-In the late 90's, with NAFTA implemented, manufacturing in Los Angeles became unfeasible to provide the same quality for competitive prices.
+By the late ’90s, with NAFTA implemented, manufacturing in Los Angeles became unfeasible while maintaining the same quality at competitive prices.

-HBarC, as a business, took a hiatus from production until a business model could be developed to reposition the brand.
-HBarC deadstock / lightly used vintage pieces exploded in popularity on traditional ecommerce platforms like eBay, but also new social platforms such as Etsy, Poshmark, etc.
+HBarC, as a business, took a hiatus from production until a new model could be developed to reposition the brand.
+During this time, HBarC deadstock and lightly used vintage pieces exploded in popularity on traditional e-commerce platforms such as eBay, as well as newer social platforms like Etsy and Poshmark.

-In 2016 the company noticed Western surging back into pop-culture for the first time in decades re-launched our own production in late 2016.
-Our focus has been to distinguish ourselves as a unique brand catering to those who don't mind standing out with creative designs and the highest quality product in the world of western wear.
+In 2016, as Western wear began surging back into pop culture for the first time in decades, we re-launched our own production.
+Our focus has been to distinguish ourselves as a unique brand catering to those who don't mind standing out with creative designs and the highest-quality products in the world of western wear.

-We have always had the philosophy that if you make a quality product, (evidence is how many of our shirts reach the ages of 80 and 90 years), people will be able to enjoy the comfort and look for many years.
-Now, the rest of the industry is realizing that fast fashion is bad for the environment so we are seeing a movement to trying to offer new fabrics and better produced items; something we have been doing for more than a century.
+We have always believed that if you make a quality product—evidenced by how many of our shirts have lasted 80 or 90 years—people will enjoy both the comfort and the look for decades.
+Today, as the industry increasingly recognizes that fast fashion is harmful to the environment, we are seeing a movement toward better fabrics and higher-quality production—something HBarC has been doing for more than a century.